seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 ## Scoring schemes and gap schemes

 A scoring scheme can be queried to get the score for substituting two alphabet values using the `score` member function.
-SeqAn supports currently two scoring schemes: seqan3::nucleotide_scoring_scheme and seqan3::aminoacid_scoring_scheme.
+SeqAn currently supports currently two scoring schemes: seqan3::nucleotide_scoring_scheme and seqan3::aminoacid_scoring_scheme.
 You can import them with the following includes:

 \snippet doc/tutorial/pairwise_alignment/configurations.cpp include_scoring_scheme